-Mohr's research at the Foundation Le Corbusier and the Cité de l'Architecture et du Patrimoine in Paris helped him establish that the building's interior was designed to be identical to the original Unité d'Habitation in Marseilles.
+Mohr's research at the Fondation Le Corbusier and the Cité de l'Architecture et du Patrimoine in Paris helped him establish that the building's interior was designed to be identical to the original Unité d'Habitation in Marseilles.

 "My realisation was that there had been plans for the Berlin apartments and that the interior was not drawn by Le Corbusier or his designers at all," Mohr explained.

 "German architects from Berlin were actually in charge of drawing their own cheaper interiors that conformed with planning criteria within the shell of Le Corbusier's building," he continued.

 "The result was not proportionate anymore, so the character, mood and quality and function of the interiors was entirely lost."